serokell/tezos-globacap/README.md

 # Tezos Globacap

+WARNING: THIS REPOSITORY IS ARCHIVED AND NO LONGER MAINTAINED

 Tezos Globacap project provides two entities:
 * Safelist contract which is used to restrict and regulate share transfers.
 * Holdings contract which is used to distribute the token and optionally regulated by the